| For immediate release: Nov. 11, 2002 OAKLAND, CA

 matching Central District Redevelopment funds from the City

 of Oakland, project funding now totals $750,000.
+The state received 58 applications for

 grants from this final round of Prop.
 12 funding.
 Approximately